Exhibition design, San Diego, CA, Version 1.0 Completed 2017 / Ongoing

 afoam LLC is an international team of 11 young designers, thinkers, and friends, based in New York.

-The team’s genesis was a multi-year social sculpture project, 601 Tully, in Syracuse, NY, starting in 2009.
-As students, we designed and fabricated a community space for arts, education, and literacy in Syracuse’s Near West Side.
+The team’s genesis was a multi-year social sculpture project, 601 Tully, in Syracuse, NY, when, as students we designed and fabricated a community space for arts, education, and literacy in Syracuse’s Near West Side.
 Current projects range from an artist-in-residency on a farm in Bordeaux, France to UX design for a tech start up in San Fransisco.

 Email firstname.lastname@example.org for more information & project inquiries.